kibertoad/awilix-manager/README.md

 ## Mocking dependencies

 Sometimes you may want to intentionally inject objects that do not fully conform to the type definition of an original class.
-For that you can use `asMockClass` resolver:
+For that you can use `asMockClass` or `asMockFunction` resolvers:

 ```ts
 type DiContainerType = {